erc-dharma/mahabharata/readme.md

 # ସାରଳା ମହାଭାରତ: Sāraḷā Dāsa's Mahābhārata

+Scans are available at https://archive.org/details/odia-mahabharata.
+Note that vol. 10 part.
+4 is scanned but is not available in plain text.

 The `iso` directory contains the "work" version viz. the one that should be amended if need be.